On p-adic lattices and Grassmannians: Greenberg realizations and loop groups

-In this paper we make extensive use of the language of ind-schemes.
-Since there are different definitions of the term `ind-scheme' scattered through the literature let us begin by fixing terminology and giving a brief discussion of our notion of ind-scheme.
+In what follows we will make extensive use of the language of ind-schemes.
+Hence, in this subsection we fix our conventions on ind-schemes and briefly discuss their basic properties.

-\begin{defn} Let $S$ be a scheme.
+\begin{definition} Let $S$ be a scheme.
 An \emph{$S$-space} is a sheaf on the fpqc-site over $S$.
-An \emph{ind-scheme over $S$} (or \emph{$S$-ind-scheme}, or simply \emph{ind-scheme}) is the colimit in the category of $S$-spaces of a direct system of quasi-compact $S$-schemes.
+An \emph{ind-scheme over $S$} (or simply \emph{$S$-ind-scheme}) is the filtered colimit in the category of $S$-spaces of a system of quasi-compact $S$-schemes.
 Morphisms of ind-schemes are morphisms of functors.

 If an $S$-ind-scheme $X$ has the form $X=\dlim_{i\in I} X_{i}$ with all the $X_{i}$ quasi-compact, then we say that $X$ is \emph{represented} by the direct system $(X_{i})_{i\in I}$.
-By abuse of language we will also simply speak of the ind-scheme $(X_{i})$.
+By abuse of language we will also simply speak of the $S$-ind-scheme $(X_{i})_{i\in I}$.